Animagique

-Animagique was a live show at Walt Disney Studios Park in France, housed in Studios 3, at the entrance of Toon Studio.
+Animagique was a live show at Disney Adventure World in France, housed in Studios 3, at the entrance of Toon Studio.
 The show closed on January 31, 2016, to become the Animagique Theater building for Mickey and the Magician which began on July 2, 2016.

 Plot

 The show opens with Mickey and Donald teaching a drawing course in a room.
 At its far end is a door leading to the Cinematheque, which is strictly forbidden, as Mickey instructs Donald.
 However, after Mickey's departure, Donald decides he can open the door a little, without Mickey even knowing.

 As he does so, a flash of light takes Donald into the film vault.
 He then encounters scenes from various films including Dumbo, The Jungle Book, Pinocchio (formerly), The Little Mermaid and The Lion King.

 At the end, Donald tells Mickey about his amazing journey through the films, but Mickey doesn't believe him until Baloo, King Louie, and Rafiki walk into the room.